intuition-dev/INTUITION/_doc/docs/index.md

    or: mbake subfoldername
 ```

-### How to run an mbake app (such as Hello World)
+## How to run an mbake app (such as Hello World)

 mbake apps run on any static web server.
-This includes low-cost cloud hosting such as Amazon S3 (we show how to work with S3 later in this doc)
+This includes low-cost cloud hosting such as Amazon S3.
+We show how to work with S3 later in this doc.

 When you develop locally, you could use 'Web Server for Chrome' to run mbake apps.
 To install it, open your Google Chrome web browser and install the 'Web Server for Chrome' app from [here](https://chrome.google.com/webstore/search/Web%20Server?_category=apps).
 Launch the app, click the 'Choose Folder' button and select the root folder of your app (e.g. where index.html of your Hello World app is).
 Also ensure 'Options' has 'Automatically show index.html' checked.
 Ensure the Web Server is STARTED, then navigate to the proposed URL (e.g. http://127.0.0.1:8887).